-The curriculum emphasizes skills in management of human resources and an understanding of organizational and administrative principles.
+The curriculum emphasizes skills in management of human resources and an understanding of basic administrative principles.
 It leads to an associate degree in applied science.

-The program is aimed primarily to prepare persons currently employed in the law enforcement field for advancement to managerial positions.
-Applicants not currently serving in a law enforcement agency are considered for admission on an individual basis and are encouraged to have an interview with a police administration instructor.
+The program is aimed primarily to prepare in-service officers for advancement to managerial positions.
+Applicants who are not already serving in a law enforcement agency are considered for admission on an individual basis only, and, in addition to the regular Hocking Tech admissions procedures, are asked to have an interview with a police administration instructor.